madprime/madprime.github.io/_posts/2019-10-17-personal-data-and-the-threat-of-social-media.md

 It's important to recognize that people can't just leave.
 They won't.
 [You have to pay people $1000 to stop using Facebook for a year.](http://nymag.com/intelligencer/2019/01/youd-have-to-pay-someone-usd1-000-to-stop-using-facebook.html) That's an order of magnitude more than people are worth to Facebook – Facebook is literally worth far more to us than we are to it.

+### We can't keep relying on atomistic agency.

 We can't keep relying on atomistic agency.
 Because information is cheap, we can all have copies of it – and bandwidth is nearly limitless for text – it is tempting to consider the internet a public good that benefits from minimal regulation.
 That is decreasingly the case.
 Which information we're able to consume is inherently limited by our own capacities.
+The internet isn't infinite, because we are not infinite beings.

+We can't keep relying on atomistic agency!
+Because our personal data in Facebook is entangled with our interactions with others.
+We can ask for portability for ourselves, but we cannot export our friends and family.
+We might consider our content in the network to be "personal data", but it is not atomistic in nature.
+We cannot export the social network.

-That means the internet isn't infinite at all: it's a shared resource that can be poisoned and misused.
-Which means, in turn, that it should – per Ostrom's observation – have rules that are responsive to those affected by the rules.
+Social media isn't a benign public good; it's a commons, a shared communications resource that can be co-opted, poisoned, and misused.
+Which means, in turn, that it should – per [Elinor Ostrom](https://en.wikipedia.org/wiki/Elinor_Ostrom)'s observation – have rules that are responsive to those affected by the rules.
 In Facebook's case, that is over 2 billion users as of 2019.
 The people affected by the internet is increasingly "all of humanity".
-It's a technology that has yielded innovation, but is also one that can destroy us.
+Social media a technology that has given us new ways to communicate and connect, but is also a technology that can destroy us.